datdt198213/unity-fps-game/README.md

 # unity
-This project built a first person shoot multi-player game.
+This project built a first person shoot multi-players game.

 1. Setting environment to run this project.
 - Developing on unity editor version 2021.3.11f1